Cold Email

 Rules during warmup:

-1. Do not send any cold outreach until week 4.
-Warmup and cold sending together overwhelm a new domain's reputation.
+1. Don't send any cold outreach until week 4.
+Stacking cold sending on top of warmup will overwhelm a new domain's reputation.

-2. Keep the warmup tool running even after you start sending.
-Warmup emails continue to maintain your reputation alongside cold sends.
+2. Keep the warmup tool running after you start sending.
+Warmup emails maintain your reputation alongside cold sends.

 4. Wait until the domain is at least 14 days old before starting warmup.
-Google ignores warmup signals on domains registered less than 2 weeks ago.
+Google ignores warmup signals on domains younger than 2 weeks.

-Both Instantly ($97/month) and Smartlead ($94/month) include built-in warmup networks.
-You do not need a separate warmup tool if you use either of these platforms.
+Instantly ($97/month) and Smartlead ($94/month) both include built-in warmup networks.
+If you use either, you don't need a separate warmup tool.

-The cleanest infrastructure in the world will not save you from a dirty list.
-If 5% of your emails bounce, your domain reputation drops fast regardless of your SPF/DKIM/DMARC setup.
+The cleanest infrastructure on earth won't save you from a dirty list.
+If 5% of your emails bounce, your domain reputation drops fast regardless of how perfect your SPF/DKIM/DMARC is.

-The verification rule: Verify every email address before it enters your sending sequence.
+The verification rule.
+Every email gets verified before it enters a sending sequence.
 No exceptions.
 Where to get lists:

-• Clay ($149+/month) -- AI-powered enrichment, better accuracy, more complex setup.
+• Clay ($149+/month).
+AI-powered enrichment, better accuracy, more complex to set up.
 Worth it for high-value campaigns.

-• LinkedIn Sales Navigator ($99-179/month) -- Build precise lists by title, company size, geography, then enrich with email via a separate tool.
+• LinkedIn Sales Navigator ($99-179/month).
+Build precise lists by title, company size, geography.
+You'll need a separate tool to find emails.

 Verification tools:

-• Hunter (hunter.io) -- Good for individual lookups and domain-level searches
+• Hunter (hunter.io) for individual lookups and domain searches

-• NeverBounce -- Bulk verification, good for cleaning existing lists
+• NeverBounce for bulk verification on existing lists

-• ZeroBounce -- Similar to NeverBounce, strong deliverability scoring
+• ZeroBounce for similar bulk work with strong deliverability scoring

-Import only "valid" emails.
-Most verification tools categorize results as valid, risky, or invalid.
+Only import "valid" emails.
+Most tools categorize results as valid, risky, or invalid.
 Import valid only.
-Risky emails -- catch-all addresses, role-based addresses like info@ or contact@, and addresses that exist but show low engagement signals -- should be excluded.
+Risky means catch-all addresses, role-based stuff like info@ or contact@, and addresses that exist but show low engagement.
 They inflate bounce rates and generate spam complaints without producing replies.
 Target bounce rate: under 2% hard bounces.
-If a campaign starts above 2%, pause it immediately and re-clean the list before sending more.
+If a campaign opens above 2%, pause immediately and re-clean the list before sending more.

 The technical limits for cold email sending in 2026: